 If you have members, the Active members group will be present by default.

 A contact group cannot be empty.
 For example, a group by type of membership is created, only if active members are registered to this type of membership.

 Also, if you have validated participants to your events, one group per event will be present.
 This group will have the name of your event.

 Create a sending filter with groups

 Once synchronization is complete, you can create a filter to communicate, for example, with your active members.
-From the Contacts menu, click the Simple Filters submenu.
-Click the "Add Simple Filter" button.
+From the Contacts menu, click the Basic Filters submenu.
+Click the "Add Basic Filter" button.
 Enter the name of your filter and a description if applicable.